You are here

 Figure 1.
 Amur honeysuckle is a deciduous shrub.

 Amur honeysuckle [Lonicera maackii (Rupr.)
-Herder] is a deciduous shrub native to parts of Asia from Northeast China to Korea.
-It was introduced into the United States in the mid-1800s but escaped cultivation.
+Herder] is a deciduous shrub native to parts of Asia from northeast China to Korea.
+It was introduced into the U.S. in the mid-1800s but escaped cultivation.
 It has been used as an ornamental.
 Amur honeysuckle is not regulated in the Midsouth region.
 Of the Midsouth states, it is most problematic in Tennessee, but it can also be found in other southern states.
 Amur honeysuckle is tolerant of a wide range of conditions, and it can completely dominate the understory of deciduous forests.

 Description